← All posts

 Some specific claims in the GEO space are worth being skeptical about.

 "AI search requires a completely different strategy than traditional SEO."
-The tactics that work for AI search — structured data, FAQ content, entity consistency, content depth, authoritative citations — are the same tactics that work for traditional search.
-The delivery channels are different.
-The underlying work is not.
+The tactics that work for AI search, structured data, FAQ content, entity consistency, content depth, authoritative citations, overlap heavily with the tactics that work for traditional search.
+The delivery channels differ.
+The underlying work is not wholly separate.

 "You need to optimize for each AI platform separately."
-ChatGPT, Gemini, and Perplexity each have different architectures, but they all reward the same underlying signals: authoritative content, structured data, and consistent entity information across trusted sources.
-A firm with strong fundamentals shows up across all of them.
-Platform-specific optimization is, in most cases, a billing justification rather than a technical necessity.
+ChatGPT, Gemini, and Perplexity each have different architectures, but the same underlying signals travel across platforms: authoritative content, structured data, and consistent entity information across trusted sources.
+Platform-specific tuning may exist at the margins.
+It should not replace the fundamentals.

 "GEO replaces SEO."
-Nothing about AI search makes traditional SEO less valuable.
-Google still processes billions of searches daily.
-Most potential clients still find attorneys through a Google search.
-AI search is an additional discovery channel, not a replacement.
-The firms that abandon SEO for GEO are making a bet that traditional search disappears — a bet that no serious data supports.
+Nothing about AI search makes traditional SEO irrelevant.
+AI search is an additional discovery channel, not a clean replacement.
+Firms that abandon SEO for GEO are making a bet that traditional search disappears.
+That assumption is not serious enough for law firm marketing.

 What to Actually Do

-If you're a managing partner evaluating whether to invest in AI search visibility, here's the practical framework.
+If you are a managing partner evaluating whether to invest in AI search visibility, use a practical framework.

 First, assess what you already have.
-If your firm has invested in SEO over the past several years — substantive practice-area content, structured data on your website, consistent directory listings, an active Google Business Profile with reviews — you already have the foundation for AI search visibility.
-You may need to audit and improve it, but you don't need a new strategy.
-You need to execute the existing one more consistently.
+If your firm has invested in SEO over the past several years, substantive practice-area content, structured data, consistent directory listings, and an active Google Business Profile with reviews, you already have much of the foundation for AI search visibility.
+You may need to audit and improve it, but you probably do not need a separate strategy from scratch.

 Second, prioritize structured data.
 If your website doesn't have schema.org markup declaring your attorneys, practice areas, jurisdictions, and contact information in machine-readable format, that's the highest-leverage fix.
 It helps traditional search, AI retrieval, and training-data visibility simultaneously.
 It's not glamorous work, and it's not a new concept, but it produces results across every discovery channel.